 I’ve been using external accountability for as long as I remember.
 I used to share with my Facebook page 10 years ago when I was planning to put on a digital marketing course somewhere.
 It made it real and it meant I had to pull my finger out and actually make it happen.

 Focus on the numbers

 Since I began my business, I’ve always set myself monthly revenue goals.
-Inside Momentum, I coach members to set revenue goals and track key numbers, including the number of inquiries.
+I coach my clients to set revenue goals and track key numbers, including the number of inquiries.

 Too often, we fixate on random, unimportant metrics, such as social media fans, while neglecting to track fundamental metrics such as amount billed per month, profit margin, and numbers of inquiries or leads into the business.

 Focusing on your key numbers – and forgetting about the rest – keeps you earning.